Spot-ter/Spotter_Website/README.md

-# Spotter_Website
-This is a repository for the Spotter website
-The directory "Website_files" contains files that are relevant to the website development
+This directory contains files for the development of the Spotter Website